 “Every employee of the company has a GREEN focus”.[statement has no substance]

-Low Volatile Organic Compounds (VOC’s) – Volatile Organic Compounds are organic chemical compounds that can significantly vaporize and enter the atmosphere during use, application or drying out of paint or other coatings.
-This process can lead to unsafe toxins that can be inhaled by workers or inhabitants.
+– Volatile Organic Compounds are organic chemical compounds that can significantly vaporize and enter the atmosphere during use, application or drying out of paint or other coatings.
+This process can lead to unsafe toxins.
+Workers or inhabitants can inhale these toxins.
 Manufacturers must disclose the VOC content of products on Material Safety Data Sheets, and management should utilize all available resources to create a safe and healthy workspace where VOCs are present.
 Evaluate the claims in the context of your project requirements.
 How much less is enough to make a difference? ”the company’s green products have x% less VOCs than the competition” [but is any level safe?]. “the company has eliminated all VOCs from its product line” [show me the TDS, proof]

-Renewable energy – Energy derived from resources that are regenerative, rapidly replenished, or for all practical purposes cannot be depleted.
-Examples : solar photovoltaic power generation and solar thermal energy; biomass from landfill gas, municipal solid waste gasification, and wood-waste; and geothermal, hydro, and wind power generation.
+– Energy derived from resources that are regenerative rapidly replenished or for all practical purposes cannot be depleted.
+Examples: solar photovoltaic power generation and solar thermal energy; biomass from landfill gas, municipal solid waste gasification, and wood waste; and geothermal, hydro, and wind power generation.
 “The company installed three wind turbines this week, and expects that they will produce 75% of the plant’s electricity requirement.”

-Embodied energy – Embodied energy is an accounting methodology which aims to find the sum total of the energy necessary for an entire product lifecycle.
-This lifecycle includes raw material extraction, transport, manufacture, assembly, installation, disassembly, deconstruction and/or decomposition.
-It is difficult, if not impossible to quantify, and there is no accepted standard for calculating it.
+– Embodied energy is an accounting methodology that aims to find the sum total of the energy necessary for an entire product lifecycle.
+This lifecycle includes raw material extraction, transport, manufacture, assembly, installation, disassembly, deconstruction, and/or decomposition.
+It is difficult, if not impossible, to quantify, and there is no accepted standard for calculating it.

-Carbon footprint – The sum of carbon emissions associated with a lifestyle, building or activity.
-This term is usually used to illustrate the higher or lower amount of carbon dioxide emitted between otherwise comparable alternatives, such as the difference between shipping products by air (which has a large carbon footprint), or driving them using biodiesel (which has a low carbon footprint).
+– The sum of carbon emissions associated with a lifestyle, building, or activity.
+This term usually illustrates the higher or lower amount of carbon dioxide emitted between otherwise comparable alternatives, such as the difference between shipping products by air (which has a large carbon footprint) or driving them using biodiesel (which has a low carbon footprint).
 This is a difficult calculation with many variable factors.

-Carbon emissions – Greenhouse gases include carbon dioxide, methane and fluorocarbons, all of whose absorption of solar radiation has possibly contributed to the greenhouse effect and global warming.
+– Greenhouse gases include carbon dioxide, methane, and fluorocarbons, all of whose absorption of solar radiation has possibly contributed to the greenhouse effect and global warming.
 Carbon emissions are a greenhouse gas.
-Methane is also a greenhouse gas, and is more severe on a molecular level than carbon.
+Methane is also a greenhouse gas and is more severe on a molecular level than carbon.
 However, greenhouse gas emissions’ most apparent and concerning source are carbon emissions.

-Carbon-neutral – A term used to describe a building design that consumes no fuels that will release carbon dioxide, or a design that has used renewable fuels as energy sources to ensure that the total production of carbon dioxide related to the project is zero.
+– A term used to describe a building design that consumes no fuels that will release carbon dioxide or a design that has used renewable fuels as energy sources to ensure that the total production of carbon dioxide related to the project is zero.

 For further help and advice, please contact Permabond.